Evil Genius 2: World Domination: Development

 Financial reports at the end of 2004 revealed Elixir Studios, the developer of the first Evil Genius, had begun work on a sequel.
 However, the studio's closure in 2005 led to the project's cancellation.
 While Rebellion purchased the intellectual property rights to Elixir's titles, the franchise remained dormant for several years aside from being re-released on digital platforms before the sudden 2010 release of the Facebook app Evil Genius: WMD, which took the IP and applied it to the FarmVille style of apps popular at the time.
 Rebellion then developed and released Evil Genius Online.
 Similar to the original, Evil Genius Online maintained the idea of attaining power and building elaborate lairs and hiring minions, progressing using timed missions that could be sped up or bypassed with virtual currency.
 In a blog post on their website, Rebellion Developments addressed rumours about a 'sequel' that had been circulating via Twitter.
 Specifically, the post said that this was not in reference to Evil Genius Online, but instead concerned a fully featured PC follow-up:

 Evil Genius 2 was announced by Rebellion in July 2017 as being in development since Q2 2017.
 The game also utilizes Rebellion's in-house Asura engine.
 At E3 2019 Rebellion premiered the first trailer for the sequel, titled Evil Genius 2: World Domination, and stated that the game would be released on Steam sometime in 2020.
 The game was delayed to 2021 due to the COVID-19 pandemic, which slowed down the pace of the game's development.
 The game was released on 30 March 2021.
 In August 2021, it was announced that the game would be released for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 30 November 2021.

 Reception

-Evil Genius 2 received "generally favorable reviews" on the review aggregator Metacritic.
+Evil Genius 2 received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.